devlato/compiled-coffee/README.md

 - all types in d.ts files are optional and function's inner vars' type is inferred
 - optionally output a [browserify](https://github.com/substack/node-browserify) CommonJS module
 - watch for changes (both the source and the d.ts files)
+- compilation is optional, backward-compatible with regular CoffeeScript
+- supports yield with type safety for both params and return values (some d.ts changes needed)

 # Installation